How to stay connected while travelling: useful instructions!

 Using your hotel

-Buying prepaid SIM cards Sometimes it’s cheaper to buy a prepaid SIM card at a phone shop once you arrive in the country.
+Most hotels now offer Wi-Fi.
+Sometimes it's free, sometimes it's not.
+Depending on the length of your stay and the importance you place on being connected, it may be a good idea to take this into account when you make your reservation.
+Buying prepaid SIM cards Sometimes it's cheaper to buy a prepaid SIM card at a phone shop once you arrive in the country.
 If your phone allows it, simply replace your phone with this one and take advantage of local rates that are much cheaper than a Canadian roaming package.
 Visit www.simoptions.com for more about prepaid SIM cards.

 Apple store, Mc-Do, Starbucks